microsoft/lida/README.md

 - LIDA generates and executes code based on provided input.
 Ensure that you run LIDA in a secure environment with appropriate permissions.
 - LIDA currently works best with datasets that have a small number of columns (<= 10).
 This is mainly due to the limited context size for most models.
 For larger datasets, consider preprocessing your dataset to use a subset of the columns.
 - LIDA assumes the dataset exists and is in a format that can be loaded into a pandas dataframe.
 For example, a csv file, or a json file with a list of objects.
 In practices the right dataset may need to be curated and preprocessed to ensure that it is suitable for the task at hand.
+- Smaller LLMs (e.g., OSS LLMs on Huggingface) have limited instruction following capabilities and may not work well with LIDA.
+LIDA works best with larger LLMs (e.g., OpenAI GPT 3.5, GPT 4).

 Naturally, some of these limitations could a much welcomed PR.